Constellations and Asterisms

 Cepheus the King

-An ancient Greek tale of pride and passion is played out across the sky, involving five constellations including Cepheus the king.
-In Cepheus there are stars being born and stars at the end of their lives, including those which will die in a blaze of glory.
+An ancient Greek tale of pride and passion is played out across the sky, and involves five constellations, including Cepheus the king.
+In the constellation Cepheus there are stars being born and stars at the end of their lives, some of which will die in a blaze of glory.